GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/triaxialDriver/Example.rst

     :end-before: <!-- SPHINX_TASK_END -->

-Besides triaxial test, volumetric and Oedometer tests can be handled by using the ``strainControl`` mode, if properly defining loading controls in axial and radial direction.
-A volumetric test can be modelled by setting the axial and radial control functions to the same strain function, whereas an oedometer test can be running by constraining the radial strain to zero.
+In addition to triaxial tests, volumetric and oedometer tests can be simulated by changing the ``strainControl`` mode, and by defining loading controls in axial and radial direction accordingly.
+A volumetric test can be modelled by setting the axial and radial control functions to the same strain function, whereas an oedometer test runs by setting the radial strain to zero.

 ------------------------------